 “New companies tend to get the big headlines, but most new jobs come from companies like Thomas Built that are expanding,” says Hill.
 “And North Carolina values them both.”

 Strength in Partnerships

 Recruiting employees here is easy.
-We are recognized as a great place to work and people want to live in North Carolina because of its great quality of life.- Caley Edgerly, Thomas Built Buses president and CEO
+We are recognized as a great place to work and people want to live in North Carolina because of its great quality of life.- Caley Edgerly, Thomas Built Buses former president and CEO

 There is other collaboration, too: Thomas Built suppliers of bus seats, insulation and flooring have taken root around High Point.
 Job applicants are screened through the local NCWorks Career Center.
 And company team leaders get 40 hours of leadership training at Guilford Technical Community College, to elevate operations and instill Daimler strategies and values.

 New hires arrive with skills: To get a job, applicants must demonstrate proficiency operating a drill, installing a window and wiring a tail light.
 But since Thomas Built offers more than 25,000 options on its school buses, the company conducts its own training, too.
 Veteran employees teach newcomers, and team leaders are trained to act in a broader leadership role, allowing supervisors to focus on overall operational improvements.

 “Recruiting employees here is easy,” says Edgerly, who moved from Daimler’s Detroit Diesel operation to High Point in 2012.
 “We are recognized as a great place to work and people want to live in North Carolina because of its great quality of life.”

 What separates Thomas Built, he says, is the ownership employees take in the product.

 “You see our school buses everywhere, and you see the little faces they are carrying.
 Our veteran workers recognize it’s their responsibility to pass on what they’ve learned, and our newer employees recognize the standards to meet.
 So there’s a level of consistency and a family atmosphere that really has continued for 100 years.”